jacobswe/jacobswe.github.io/_pages/home.md

 layout: single
 permalink: /
 author_profile: true
+classes: wide
 ---

-# Hello!
-I'm Jacob

-I am an AI Architect and Data Scientist with years of experience in financial services, language modeling, and data science infrastructure management.
-In my free time, I like to experiment with voice-controlled smart home automation, tinker with hardware (especially ESP32s), and spend way too much time rock climbing.

-If you are interested in working with me, please send me an email.
-To see a more formal description of my experience and background, check out my resume.
-To hear more about what motivates me and what I'm currently interested in, checkout my About Me.
-Hopefully I'll start writing up some of my experiences both at work and in hobby on my Blog Posts, but there won't be much there for now.

-Thanks for stopping by!
+### **Hi, I'm Jacob.**

+I'm an AI Architect, Data Scientist, and Software Engineer with a longstanding fascination for how things work.
+As a kid, this meant taking apart electronics and building DIY projects (like a custom navigation system for a sailboat!).
+Today, it translates into a passion for building intelligent systems, especially in the areas of language modeling, autonomous agents, and machine learning.

+Currently, I lead AI projects focused on:

+* **Agent Design:** Creating intelligent agents that can interact with their environment and dynamically perform complex [system-2](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) tasks.
+* **AI Strategy:** Developing long-term AI roadmaps and implementation plans, setting architectural standards and fostering contribution ecosystems.
+* **AI Education:**  Leading initiatives to demonstrate the value of AI across diverse areas within financial services.

+Beyond the professional realm, I enjoy exploring the world of AI through personal projects, including:

+* **Smart Home Automation:**  Building an LLM-focused voice-controlled smart home ecosystem with HomeAssistant.
+* **Local AI:** Experimenting with on-device compute using ESP32 microcontrollers, local network inference, and private AI

+When I'm not immersed in the world of technology, you can usually find me rock climbing, judging rock climbing competitions, or curled up with a good sci-fi novel.

+**Want to learn more?**

+* For a formal overview of my qualifications, check out my [resume](/resume).
+* For a deeper dive into my motivations and interests, head over to my [about](/about) page.
+* I'm also hoping to share more of my professional and personal projects on my [blog](/posts) soon.

+Thanks for visiting!
+Feel free to reach out – I'd love to connect.